codenothing/Nlint/doc/Install.md

 Installation
 ------------

 Download and extract the Nodelint zip file.
-If you want the binfiles, then you will need to build it.
+If you want the binfiles, then you will need to make them.

 	$ ./configure
 	$ make